DAHLIA CARE

 When: Plant in late spring after all danger of frost has passed and the soil has warmed to 55 - 60 degrees.

-Sprinkle Sluggo around the planting area or the slugs may enjoy your sprouts before you see them.
+If you have slugs, sprinkle Sluggo around the planting area or the slugs may enjoy your sprouts before you see them.

 For a large amount of dahlias, use the corral method.
 Place t-posts every 10 feet with two layers of polypropylene twine wrapped around the outside edges and criss-crossed between the t-posts at 18" and 36" above the ground.